 The most important legally binding tools promoting academic recognition are, at regional level (which actually means “continental”, according to UNESCO’s definition of regions), the various international Conventions.
 Starting from 1975, UNESCO introduced six regional Conventions for the mutual recognition of degrees, diplomas, and academic studies, five for the UNESCO regions, i.e. Latin America and the Caribbean, Arab States, Europe, Africa, and Asia-Pacific, and one for the Mediterranean countries.

 These conventions are legally binding and aim to promote academic mobility by fostering mutual recognition of qualifications related to Higher Education.
 Currently, more than 130 countries in the world have signed and ratified one or several Conventions.

-The Holy See, through the 2nd Section of the Secretariat of State, has signed, ratified, and deposited the instruments related to 4 of the 6 Conventions.
+The Holy See, through the 2nd Section of the Secretariat of State, has signed, ratified, and deposited the instruments related to 4 of the 6 regional conventions.
 Currently, the Holy See is the only subject of international law that has signed all four major Conventions which correspond to UNESCO’s four continental regions, as well as the Global Convention.

 Although the decision to sign and ratify such conventions belongs to the 2nd Section of the Secretariat of State, starting from 2006, the Dicastery has explicitly received the task of taking on the responsibility for all practical and content-related aspects, developing its own, more focused strategy, as well as fulfilling all the obligations stemming from the Conventions.
 Amongst such obligations, suffice to mention the participation in related plenary sessions, daily contacts with permanent representatives of countries adhering to the same Conventions and their communications networks, as well as all evaluation and information procedures the are provided for by the same Conventions.

 The Conventions the Holy See has signed and/or ratified more in detail: